 - Never send money to people whom you do not know or have not met in person before.

-- Do not click on suspicious URL links provided.
-When in doubt, always verify the authenticity of the information with the official website or alternative sources.
+- When in doubt, always verify the details of the call with the relevant government agencies.

 SINGAPORE POLICE FORCE